Learning Perception-Aware Agile Flight in Cluttered Environments: Experiments

 \subsection{Baseline Comparisons}

-This section shows that a vision-based policy can navigate the vehicle in cluttered environments reliably without the ground-truth full-state of the vehicle.
+This section shows that a vision-based policy can navigate the vehicle in cluttered environments reliably without privileged information about the state of the vehicle and the obstacles.
 We compare the proposed vision-based perception-aware student policy with the non-perception-aware sampling-based method~\cite{penicka2022minimum} and a state-based data-driven method~\cite{penicka2022learning}.
 We use three different environments (Columns, Office, Racing), and in each, we test four cases with different starting points and goal positions.
 In the Racing environment, we additionally set multiple waypoints (Racing MW) for the drone to pass through in order to increase the difficulty of the track.

 Table~\ref{tab:state_vision} shows the comparison results.
 The sampling-based method~\cite{penicka2022minimum} achieves overall very low success rates.
 This is because the planned time-optimal trajectory by definition pushes the vehicle to its maximum performance.
 When tracking such a trajectory using an obstacle-blind controller, such as model predictive control~(MPC), the controller struggles to follow the trajectory due to diminishing control authority.
 As a result, such a planning-and-control pipeline is very sensitive to unknown disturbances and model mismatches.
-On the contrary, data-driven methods can achieve a high success rate by simulating diverse scenarios during training, including random disturbances, random initial starting points, and random physics.
+On the contrary, data-driven methods can achieve a high success rate by simulating diverse scenarios during training, including random disturbances, random initial starting points, and random physical parameters.

-More importantly, our vision-based policy achieves very high success rates.
-We show the effectiveness of our imitation learning pipeline: our vision-based policy can mimic the teachers' behavior without ground truth full-state information.
-When comparing the flight time, our perception-aware student policy has lower flight time in the majority of test cases and more risky behaviors because it learns to cut corners.
-Finally, we can see that the perception-aware policy does not have to sacrifice flight time compared to the state-based policy~\cite{penicka2022learning} with the exception of Racing MW, where the highly cluttered environment requires aligning the drone orientation more precisely for vision-based flight.